Zarathustra4/ship-segmentation/README.md

 ### Mask creation

-In csv file we have 2 field: ImageId, EncodedPixels.
+In csv file we have 2 fields: ImageId, EncodedPixels.
 We need to create masks using these encoded pixels to provide proper segmentation.

-Firstly a mask is a flat numpy array.
+Firstly, we create a mask as a flat numpy array.
 Specified values are set to 255, other are 0.

 ```
 for i in range(0, len(pixels), 2):